 Our Early Years

-Following the wonderful success of pilot activities, the Sustainability in Prisons Project was formalized with an Interagency Agreement on July 1, 2008.
-The project expanded into three additional prisons, and the same time the range of programming grew to include science education, conservation biology, sustainable operations, and community contributions in all facilities.
+Following the success of pilot activities, the Sustainability in Prisons Project was formalized with an Interagency Agreement on July 1, 2008.
+The project fully expanded into three additional prisons, and the same time the range of programming grew to include science education, conservation biology, sustainable operations, and community contributions in all facilities.
 This growth represented partnerships with increasingly diverse partners and contributors.
 It also represented innovation and collaboration, and especially so in the face of budget or staffing challenges.
-SPP proved itself resilient.
+SPP proved itself resilient, and continued to grow.

 In 2013, SPP celebrated our 10 year anniversary.